 What should I do?

-You should speak to your child’s doctor if he hasn’t met these marks, just to help identify what the issue might be, and get on a path towards fixing it.
+You should speak to your child’s doctor if they hasn’t met these marks, just to help identify what the issue might be, and get on a path towards fixing it.
 There are many interventions parents and therapists can make to help children who may be slow to talk get up to speed, so it’s often wise to get an early jump on an intervention if you think it’s best.

 Well-child visits are a great time to bring up any concerns you might have, even if it can feel uncomfortable to bring up a concern a doctor hasn’t raised first.